ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 Use single line comments (i.e. `// ...`) for general commenting.

 Do not commit dead code (i.e. code that is commented out).

+Unless it is specifically required by project, do not use documentary headers stating authorship, copyright or revision.